uptonking/note4yaoo/lib-db-dolt-examples.md

   - This library is intended as a common base for anyone who wishes to build a database containing triple data.
   - This library is tokio-enabled.
 Any i/o and locking happens through futures, and as a result, many of the functions in this library return futures.
   - The HDT format, which the terminusdb-store layer format is based on
-  - We are constantly developing terminusdb-store to make it a high quality succinct graph representation versioned datastorage layer.
+  - We are constantly developing terminusdb-store to make it a high quality succinct(简洁的) graph representation versioned datastorage layer.

 - https://github.com/terminusdb/terminusdb /prolog语言
   - https://terminusdb.com/